gort818/openjk-launcher/README.md

       After Installing OpenJk you can now click either singleplayer or multiplayer.

   3. Options
-      Resolution can be changed to your native resolution.(More options coming at a later date) Fullscreen can be turned on or off
+      Resolution can be changed to your native resolution.(More options coming at a later date).

+      Fullscreen can be turned on or off.

-      Borderless window can be turned on or off
+      Borderless window can be turned on or off.

-      Mods can be set when you launch the game (Only ja++ is supported right now)
+      Mods can be set when you launch the game (Only ja++ is supported right now).